-As the prolific growing season kicks in for the summer, we look at ways of putting all the gorgeous tastes of the coming months into a jar!
+As the prolific growing season has begun, we look at ways of putting all the gorgeous tastes of the season into a jar!
 The Doyenne of Preserving, Darina Allen of Ballymaloe Cookery School, made time in her busy schedule at the cookery school for a quick chat about all the basics you need to make your own delicious jams and preserves at home.
 Here she gives us an insight into why she is a big preserving fan.

 Preserving Was Part Of Daily Life When There Was Produce Available.
 It Was No Big Deal.

 Preserving was always going on at home when we were children.
 Mummy always made jams and chutneys.
 We had lots of fresh produce in the garden, including a good selection of soft fruit.
 Plenty of blackcurrants, gooseberries, and damsons, and all these were made into a jam in big batches.
 Preserving was part of daily life when there was produce available.
 It was no big deal.

 I remember when I first went to Ballymaloe House after hotel school and my now mother-in-law Myrtle Allen announced at almost midnight one night that we’d better make jam because the strawberries in the fridge wouldn’t last till the morning.
 I couldn’t believe my ears!
 The memories of the mammoth jam-making sessions from home came flooding back to me.
 I thought we’d be up all night!

 But I was new and wanted to impress so I just asked how I could help.
 Myrtle asked me to weigh the fruit and called out instructions while she looked for jam jars and before I knew it we had jam.
 That’s when I realized it is very very easy to make your own jam.
 It’s best made in small batches which reach a set point in a matter of minutes.
 You don’t have to be making masses of jam at one time.
 You can make it with just one punnet of strawberries or raspberries.